-UPnP/DLNA clients or WiFi Sync clients (which also rely on UPnP) such as MediaMonkey for Android (MMA) or MediaMonkey for Windows 8 tablets (MM8) may fail to access content shared by the MediaMonkey for Windows (MMW) UPnP/DLNA server due to networking or security/access control issues that either prevent the server from announcing it's availability and/or sharing content.
+UPnP/DLNA clients or WiFi Sync clients (which also rely on UPnP) such as MediaMonkey for Android (MMA) may fail to access content shared by the MediaMonkey for Windows (MMW) UPnP/DLNA server due to networking or security/access control issues that either prevent the server from announcing it's availability and/or sharing content.
 If you're having trouble accessing the server content please try each of the following, verifying after each step whether the server is visible/browseable in MediaMonkey for Android or another application such as Bubble UPnP for Android: